tdwg/website/content/articles/2018/election-opens/index.md

 The election of TDWG officers is now open.
 Ballots have been mailed to members in good standing.

-If you expected a ballot, but did not receive one, please contact the treasurer@tdwg.og to clarify your membership status.
+If you expected a ballot, but did not receive one, please contact the treasurer@tdwg.org to clarify your membership status.

 Voting closes 2018-11-09 23:59 UTC.